-Our signature programs, Rosh Hodesh and Shevet Achim, will challenge your teens to think critically about and apply Jewish wisdom to the issues that matter to them most, including academic stress, friendship, body image, and peer pressure.
+Our teen groups, Rosh Hodesh, Shevet, and Tzelem will challenge your teens to think critically about and apply Jewish wisdom to the issues that matter to them most, including academic stress, friendship, body image, and peer pressure.

 Moving Traditions’ programs fill an important need in teens’ lives.
 Through supportive peers, an inspiring adult mentor, and of course your love and support as a parent, we aspire to empower your teen to grow into a healthy, successful, and connected Jewish adult.

 The program is wonderful, and it is group leaders like Phil who help our teens move so gracefully from middle schoolers to high school almost-graduates while staying connected to their religion and culture, and becoming more thoughtful and introspective guys.
 THANK YOU!!

 –Melissa, Shevet Parent, Westchester, NY